 - 2 teaspoons kosher salt

 - 2 tablespoons coarse Dijon mustard

 - 1 6-pound boneless pork shoulder trimmed of excess fat and tied

 - In a small food processor combine the garlic, anchovies, rosemary, salt and pepper.
 Add the olive oil and process until it forms a paste, scraping down the sides.
 Remove the blade and use a fork or spoon to stir in the mustard.
 Rub the paste all over the pork shoulder, loosely cover it with plastic wrap, and refrigerate from 2 to 24 hours.

 - Preheat the oven to 450°F and bring the pork to room temperature while the oven heats.
-Place the pork in a shallow roasting pan and roast, fat side down, for 30 minutes, until the top starts to brown a bit.
-Turn the heat down to 250°F and continue to cook for 6 to 8 hours until the middle of the roast registers 180°F. on an internal thermometer, and as you slide the thermometer in you can feel that the meat is very tender throughout.
-If there are juices in the pan (and I have found that sometimes there are and sometimes not so much) pour off the juices from the pan into a heatproof container, like a Pyrex measuring cup.
+Place the pork in a shallow roasting pan and roast, uncovered, for 30 minutes, until the top starts to brown a bit.
+Turn the heat down to 250°F and continue to cook, uncovered, for 6 to 8 hours until the middle of the roast registers 180°F. on an internal thermometer, and as you slide the thermometer in you can feel that the meat is very tender throughout.
+If there are juices in the pan (and I have found that sometimes there are and sometimes none) pour off the juices from the pan into a heatproof container, like a Pyrex measuring cup.
 Place this in the fridge, where the fat will rise to the top, while the meat rests.